-Why should I deprive my neighbour Of his goods against his will?
-Hands were made for honest labour,
+WHY should I deprive my neighbour Of his goods against his will?
+Hands were made for honest labour, Not to plunder or to steal.

-Not to plunder or to steal.
-'Tis a foolish self-deceiving,
+- 2 'Tis a foolish self-deceiving,

-By such tricks to hope for gain; All that's ever got by thieving
+By such tricks to hope for gain;

+All that's ever got by thieving

 Turns to sorrow, shame, and pain.

-Have not Eve and Adam taught us
+- 3 Have not Eve and Adam taught us

-Their sad profit to compute?
+Their sad profit to compute;

-To what dismal state they brought us
+To what dismal state they brought us,

-When they stale forbidden facility
+When they stole forbidden fruit?

-When they stole forbidden fruit!
-Oft we see a young beginner,
+- 4 Oft we see a young beginner

-Practise little pilfering ways, Till grown up a harden'd sinner, Then the gallows ends his days.
+Practise little pilfering ways,

+Till grown up a harden'd sinner,

+Then the gallows ends his days.

-Theft will not be always hidden, Though we fancy none can spy; When we take a thing forbidden, God beholds it with his eye.
-Guard my heart, O God of heaven, Lest I covet what's not mine; Lest I steal what is not given, Guard my heart and hands from sin.
+- 5 Theft will not be always hidden, Though we fancy none can spy; When we take a thing forbidden, God beholds it with his eye.

+- 6 Guard my heart, O God of heaven,

+Lest I covet what's not mine;

+Lest I take what is not given,

+Guard my heart and hands from sin.